-Since establishing a partnership with Cancer Research UK in 2004, TK Maxx is now the biggest corporate funder of research into children’s cancers..
+Since establishing a partnership with Cancer Research UK in 2004, TK Maxx has raised over £30 million for the charity through stock and cash donations.

-Give Up Clothes for Good is the UK’s largest and longest running charity clothing collection raising valuable funds for the treatment and cure of childhood cancers.
-All of the items donated will be sold in Cancer Research UK shops with all money raised going to help fund research into childhood cancers.
+Give Up Clothes for Good is the UK’s longest running clothes collection for Cancer Research UK Kids & Teens.
+TK Maxx collects unwanted quality clothing, accessories and homeware in dedicated donation points in all their stores.
+These items are then donated and sold in our Cancer Research UK shops with all money raised going to help beat children’s cancers sooner.

-As well as the Give Up Clothes for Good campaign, TK Maxx also generously sponsor our Little Star Awards, recognising the bravery of children in the UK diagnosed with cancer.
-Find out more information about our Little Stars Awards.
+As well as the Give Up Clothes for Good campaign, TK Maxx also generously sponsors our Star Awards campaign, recognising the strength of children and young people across the UK who have been diagnosed with cancer.
+Find out more information about our Stars Awards online.

 Alyssa Davies, 10, pictured above, was diagnosed with acute lymphoblastic leukaemia (ALL) in March 2014.
 She started chemotherapy and lost her beautiful long hair due to the treatment.
 She impressed her family with her “get on with it” attitude and continued to attend school as often as possible.
 She is now doing well and loves being part of the Give Up Clothes For Good campaign: “I think it’s important for us to find more treatments to help more children like me,” she said.